Last Updated on 1st March 2023 by Sophie Nadeau

-From there, the monks went on to shapes the vineyards of Burgundy as we know them today.
-Even now, hospitals in the area (such as that of Beaune) hold annual wine auctions, with the profits going towards charitable causes.
+From there, the monks went on to shape the vineyards of Burgundy as we know them today.
+Even to this day, hospitals in the area (such as that of Beaune) hold annual wine auctions, with the profits going towards charitable causes.

 So iconic was the wine from Cotes de Nuits, that the Sun King, AKA Louis XIV who transformed the Versailles Palace into the monumental structure as we know it today, was even recommended the wine from Nuits-St-George for its ‘medicinal’ qualities!

 Route des Grands Crus: Nuits-Saint-Georges

 If you’ve spent any time reading about the Route des Grands Crus, a UNESCO world heritage wine route that snakes its way through the Burgundy countryside, then you’ll know that Nuits-St-Georges is one of the most important stops en route.

 Passing through the Côtes de Nuits vineyards that surround the town of the same name, the route encompasses over thirty villages between Dijon and Beaune and then on to Santenay.

 What makes the wines of Burgundy (or Bourgogne as it is so-called in French) so special are the ‘climats,’ which is incidentally a term unique to the French region of Burgundy itself.

 These ‘climats’ are small plots of land that are separated by dry stone walls, hedges, and rivers.
 Usually marked by a simple cross or set of imposing gates, each of these areas is owned by different viticulturists.
 These mini microclimates each produce their own special variety of wine in an area that’s been carefully designated over the centuries.